se-edu/guides/tutorials/markbind-forked-sites.md

 **Assumptions** (these are true for AB3):

 1. Documentation source files are in the `[project root]/docs` folder.
-1. The project comes with a `package.json` file.
+1. The project comes with a `package.json` file, specifying the dependencies.
 1. The site is to be deployed on GitHub Pages, using GitHub Actions CI.

 <!-- --------------------------------------------------------------------------------------------------- -->